ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 ### Intel Sapphire Rapids CPUs
 {: #bm-sapphire-rapids-support}

-You can now choose the following Sapphire Rapids CPUs when you provision a bare metal server.
+You can choose the following Sapphire Rapids CPUs when you provision a bare metal server.

 | Sapphire Rapids CPU | Specifications | Memory | TPM 2.0 support |
 | --- | --- | --- | --- |